IshanAcharya/T2A2_APIWebServer/README.md

 Relationships:

 * One-to-Many relationship with `purchase`: Each user can make multiple purchases, established through the `purchases` relationship
-    * Cardinality: One-to-Many (one user can have multiple purchases)
+    * Cardinality: One-to-Many (one user can have zero or multiple purchases)
     * Directionality: User (One) -> Purchase (Many)

 * One-to-Many relationship with `alert`: Each user can set up multiple alerts, established through the `alerts` relationship
-    * Cardinality: One-to-Many (one user can set up multiple alerts)
+    * Cardinality: One-to-Many (one user can set up zero or multiple alerts)
     * Directionality: User (One) -> Alert (Many).

 **Product Model**